King0fc0de/Applied-Programing/README.md

 Instructions for using the software:

-1. all you need to do is call the function.
+1. to run the function, you need to type "dotnet run" into the terminal.

 ## Development Environment